yuqiliao/IDE-help-guide/08-definitions-by-study.Rmd

 In the PISA IDE, questions from two types of questionnaires (student and school), as well as variables that are derived from background information, are organized into categories that have shared characteristics and can be selected as a group when examining and generating tables.

 Content category and subcategory titles may overlap, but specific variables appear only once in a subcategory.
-Use Search in the Select Variables step to locate variables.
+Use Search in the Select Grouping Variables step to locate variables.

 Note that some variables might be similar in content, but not comparable over the years, either due to differences in the question asked or differences in their response categories.
 For example, an index variable for students’ family structure is available for 2012, 2009, 2003, and 2000.
 Each index variable is based on students’ responses to the same question asking who usually lived at home with them.
 However, these three variables (STP5437 in 2012, FAMSTR09 in 2009 and FAMSTR00 in 2003 and 2000) are not comparable due to differences in response categories.
 In 2012, the response categories were “single-parent (natural or otherwise),” “two parents (natural or otherwise),” and “other”; in 2009, the categories were “single-parent family,” “two-parent family,” and “other”; and in 2003 and 2000, the categories were “single-parent family,” “two-parent family,” “mixed,” and “other.”
 The icon representing “no data”— —will help in identifying the year for which the variable has data available for analysis.